flybywiresim/docs/docs/a32nx-briefing/front/nd.md

 The weather radar image can be displayed in all modes except PLAN.

 <!-- TODO: UPDATE -->
+!!! info "Future Update"
-**A more in depth description of the Navigation Display is currently developed and will be available in the near future.**
+    A more in depth description of the Navigation Display is currently developed and will be available in the near future.

 ## Usage